 Show the Path Bar in Mac OS X to Work Better in the Finder File System

-As you probably guessed, the Path bar shows the complete filesystem path to the current working directory in any Finder window of Mac OS X. The optional window-dressing item has more use beyond that though, because not only does it show you the present directory, it’s also interactive.
+The optional Path bar shows the complete filesystem path to the current working directory in any Finder window of Mac OS X. This optional window-dressing item has more use beyond that though, because not only does it show you the present directory, it’s also interactive.
 In short, that means you can double-click the individual folders to jump directly to them, and you can even drag and drop files and folders to them, making it extremely easy to copy or move files to the parent folders or elsewhere within a complicated directory structure.

-Setting the Finder to reveal the path bar is extremely easy, you just need to adjust quick settings in a menu option:
+Setting the Finder to reveal the path bar is extremely easy, you just need to adjust a quick preference option in a menu item:

-Enabling the Path Bar for the OS X Finder
+How to Enable the Path Bar for Mac OS X Finder

 All new Finder windows will now display the path by default.
 Being able to manipulate filesystem elements directly from the bar makes this a generally more functional alternative to showing the path in a Finder windows titlebar.